Below are answers to many common, and some not-so-common questions asked by our visitors. If you feel we've left one out, please let us know!

 Can I get married in Canyonlands?

-Yes, though a special use permit is required.
+Yes, though you'll need a special use permit.

 Can I film a movie in Canyonlands?